How to back up Mac without Time Machine

 How to back up Mac to a cloud storage

-If you don't like the sound of a manual backup, no problem, there's plenty of third-party backup tools with cloud storage available; here are my top three recommendations.
+If you don't like the sound of a manual backup, no problem, there are plenty of third-party backup tools with cloud storage available; here are my top three recommendations.

 1. EaseUS Todo Backup